We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 We're all late occasionally – but it's up to managers to determine when lateness becomes problematic.

-One-offs such as unexpected diversions or last-minute doctor's appointments obviously shouldn't be a problem - particularly if the employee is able to call or text ahead to inform their manager of the delay.
+One-offs such as unexpected diversions or last-minute doctor's appointments obviously shouldn't be a problem – particularly if the employee can call or text ahead to inform their manager of the delay.

-However, if bad traffic or public transport issues seem to occur at least weekly, you'll want to start looking more closely at the employee's circumstances.
+However, if bad traffic or public transport issues occur at least weekly, you'll want to start looking more closely at the employee's circumstances.

 Speak to them privately about their lateness.
 Perhaps they could try catching an earlier train for the next month to see if it improves things.